Ann Curtis

 Ann Elizabeth Curtis (March 6, 1926 – June 26, 2012), known after 1949 by her married name Ann Elisabeth Cuneo was an American competition swimmer and two-time Olympic champion at the 1948 London games.
-She would later have a career as a swim coach opening the Ann Curtis Swim Club and School of Swimming in Tera Linda, California.
+She would later have a career as a swim coach opening the Ann Curtis Swim Club and School of Swimming in Terra Linda, California.

 Early education and swimming

 Ann Elisabeth Curtis was born in San Francisco, California, and trained in her early years by nuns.
 She began swimming at the age of 9, while she and her sister spent two years at the Ursuline Convent boarding school in Santa Rosa.
 She later attended and graduated San Francisco's Washington High School.
 Recognized by a coach at San Francisco's Jewish Community Center, Ann and her sister Sue trained there initially, and then at the larger and modern Fairmont Hotel Pool.

 "1924 to be exact—the Crystal Plunge (originally named the Crystal Palace Salt Water Baths) was opened at 775 Lombard Street, between Mason and Taylor, by Italian immigrant Edward Cerruti, Jr. It was there that swim coach Charlie Sava (for whom the Larsen Park Pool at 19th Avenue and Wawona Street was re-named decades later) coached San Francisco native and George Washington High School grad Ann Curtis."

-Anne developed more quickly under the direction of Hall of Fame Coach Charlie Sava as a member of San Francisco's Crystal Plunge Swimming Club that practiced at a wide 50-yard pool, the Terrace Plunge, now the Tonga Room at Fairmont San Francisco, a hotel in downtown San Francisco.
+Anne developed more quickly under the direction of Hall of Fame Coach Charlie Sava as a member of San Francisco's Crystal Plunge Swimming Club that practiced at a wide 50-yard pool, the Terrace Plunge, now the Tonga Room at Fairmont San Francisco, a hotel in San Francisco's Nob Hill neighborhood.
 Sava, aware of her potential, managed Curtis for eight years, introducing modern training techniques.
 Taking her under his wing when she was 14, Silva had Curtis train in the pool five hours split into morning and afternoon sessions.
 Silva's pool training included numerous sets with repeat intervals and occasional resistance training, usually out of the pool.
 She later described Sava as an effective and innovative coach, but a demanding task manager.
 Already referred to as "The World's Greatest Woman Swimmer", in 1944, at age 18, she became the first woman, as well as the first swimmer, to receive the coveted James E. Sullivan Award, recognizing her as the outstanding American amateur athlete of the year.

 Curtis attended the University of California at Berkeley from 1944-1948, a strong swimming power, that then had no women’s swim team.
 While at Berkeley in 1944 she set world freestyle records in 1944 at 800 meters and 880 yards.
 In 1947 she established freestyle world records at the 100 yard, 400 meter and 440 yard events.
 During her Berkeley years, she travelled each day by ferry to train with her Coach Charlie Sava at San Francisco Bay's Treasure Island, half way between Berkeley and San Francisco.